Conditions PROSE Treats

 Note: The prosthetic devices used in BostonSight PROSE treatment were formerly known as Boston Ocular Surface Prosthesis (BOS-P), Boston Scleral Lens devices and Boston Scleral Lens Prosthetic Devices.

 Back to the Skies

-Over the years Donna had tried all of the treatment options available to her, including glasses, contact lenses and multiple corneal transplant surgeries...read more.
+Over the years Donna had tried all of the treatment options available to her... unfortunately, eventually her sight deteriorated to the point where she was legally blind...read more.